asimwe1/rust_chatapp/examples/README.md

     derived `Responder`.

   * **[`serialization`](./serialization)** - Showcases JSON and MessagePack
-    (de)serialization support in `contrib` by implementing a CRUD-like message API in JSON and a simply read/echo API in MessagePack.
+    (de)serialization support by implementing a CRUD-like message API in JSON and a simply read/echo API in MessagePack.

   * **[`state`](./state)** - Illustrates the use of request-local state and managed state.
 Uses request-local state to cache "expensive" per-request